 Continuing education courses may be offered by individual request.
-Those interested should contact the EMS office.
+Those interested should contact the EMS office at 256/306-2852.

 Policies for the EMS program are subject to change at any time.
 Written notice will be given to students enrolled in EMS courses prior to implementation of policy change.